 We are proud to announce the creation of a two-year Master of Arts program in Anthropology at SRSU.
-This program (new for Fall of 2024 pending final Texas SACSCOC approval) provides students with a background in anthropological theory, field methods, and research that utilizes the rich cultural resources preserved in the greater Big Bend.
+This program (starting Fall 2025) provides students with a background in anthropological theory, field methods, and research that utilizes the rich cultural resources preserved in the greater Big Bend.
 Student research will be conducted in collaboration with the Center for Big Bend Studies (CBBS).
-Students who successfully complete their MA degree at SRSU will be poised to enter the work force as the next generation of North American cultural heritage scientists, or to continue their education toward careers in museum curation, forensics, or the academy.
+Students who successfully complete their MA degree at SRSU will be poised to enter the work force as the next generation of North American cultural heritage scientists, or to continue their education toward careers in museum curation or the academy.

 Graduate Application Requirements: